begoon/easy/README.md

 `EXTERNAL` subroutines and `NAME` aliases are not supported.

 Multiple `PROGRAM` segments are not supported, and the program should have only one `PROGRAM` segment, which becomes its entry point.
-The identifiers (type, variables, subroutine) from the `PROGRAM` segment are hoisted to the global namespace and visible in all parts of the Easy program.
+The identifiers (type, variables, subroutines) from the `PROGRAM` segment are hoisted to the global namespace and visible in all parts of the Easy program.

 The maximum length of the `STRING` variable is 4096 bytes.